What Does Code P0106 Mean?

 - Diagnosis: When Code P0106 is triggered, it is important that you address the problem as soon as possible.
 An issue with your MAP sensor can lead to noticeable engine problems, increased blowback smoke, and a lack of fuel efficiency.
 This is because your MAP isn’t communicating properly with your Throttle Position Sensor (TPS) or your PCM.

 Your car has a Manifold Absolute Pressure (MAP) Sensor that communicates with your Power Control Module (PCM) in order to measure and control your engine’s load.
-Your PCM needs the data from your MAP in order to control several important components of your vehicle, including parts of your ECM and your fuel ratio.
-Typically, the MAP sensor should be telling your PCM that your manifold pressure is between 1 to 4.5 Volts depending on if your car is at idle or at open throttle.
-Code P0106 is triggered when your PCM sees that the voltage pertaining to the manifold pressure is moving up and down in an erratic way, and also doesn’t see any corresponding change in engine load.
+Your PCM needs the data from your MAP sensor in order to control several important components of your vehicle, including parts of your ECM and your fuel ratio.
+Typically, the MAP sensor should be sending a signal to your PCM that is between 1 to 4.5 volts depending on whether your car is at idle, full throttle, or somewhere in between.
+Code P0106 is triggered when your PCM sees that voltage moving up and down in an erratic way, or that there is no corresponding change in engine load.

 - Check engine light

 - Lower fuel economy

 With a MAP sensor fault, the first step is to get it diagnosed to figure out what is causing the problem.

 If your vehicle has this fault and you’re not comfortable diagnosing this issue at home, we recommend finding a RepairPal certified shop nearby to pinpoint the problem and give an accurate estimate for repairs.

 These shops can not only help you figure out what’s going wrong before you waste time and money on the wrong parts, but they also offer a minimum 12-month, 12,000-mile warranty and stand behind all their estimates with guaranteed fair pricing.